much like a field of thorns only troubles those who bleed.”

 His

-eyes turned towards the sky with a look of agitation that Eena recognized as
+eyes turned towards the sky with a look of agitation that Eena recognized as a

-conclusive to an apparition’s visit.
+halt to an apparition’s visit.

 “No,